Timeslides: Cultural references

 One of the Timeslide photos shows Adolf Hitler, leader of the "runners-up" in World War II, in Nuremberg.
 Lister comes back from the Timeslide with a suitcase from Colonel Claus von Stauffenberg, who was a key member in the assassination attempt on Hitler.
-The possibilities of the Timeslides are endless, as Lister says, that they could go back and convince Dustin Hoffman not to make Ishtar.
+Lister suggests that they could go back and convince Dustin Hoffman not to make Ishtar.

 With the timelines changed, Lister is now famous and rich, as shown in a news reel.
 He bought Buckingham Palace and "...had it ground down just to line his drive".
 He called his home "Xanadu", not as a reference to the movie Citizen Kane, but rather as a tribute to the hit single by Dave Dee, Dozy, Beaky, Mick & Tich.
 The wealthy Lister is profiled in a fictional television series, as a spoof of Lifestyles of the Rich and Famous.

 Lister's teenage self continually accuses him of being a crypto-fascist.

-Dobbin and Gazza from Lister's band 'Smeg and the Heads' are actually played by Jeff Walker and Bill Steer from the death metal/grindcore band Carcass.

-The alternate Lister's mansion and the courtyard with the non-urinating statue is a Grade 1 listed mansion house within Lyme Park.
+The alternate Lister's mansion and the courtyard with the non-urinating statue is a Grade I listed mansion house within Lyme Park.
 The building can also be seen in the background of the spoof series presented by Ruby Wax.
 The mansion dining room scene was filmed in the dining room of Tatton Hall.

-Reception
+Broadcast

-The episode was originally broadcast on the British television channel BBC2 on 12 December 1989 in the 9:00 pm evening time slot.
+The episode was originally broadcast on the British television channel BBC2 on 12 December 1989.